-Meet Nullarbor Traveller owner, ex-guide, and wife of Hassie, as we hear about her favourite places and most memorable passengers on our Adelaide to Perth tour.
+Nullarbor Traveller owner, Jo, Hassie’s wife, and former guide, tells us about her favourite places and most memorable passengers on our Adelaide to Perth tour.

 Q. Why should people embark on a trip across the Nullarbor?

 People think that the Nullarbor is just a dry desert but when they actually experience it they are blown away by the different scenery that they see.
 On a tour between Adelaide and Perth you are travelling over 4000km, which is two-thirds of Australia!
 The landscapes are extremely diverse with rugged coastline, white sandy beaches, ancient forests, wild outback and mountain ranges.
 It’s just pristine wilderness.

 Q. What are your top 3 places on Nullarbor Traveller’s South Australian Tours or Western Australian Tours?